Can you get a mortgage with bad credit?

 There’s no one credit score you need to qualify for a mortgage.
 However, the higher your credit score is, the better your chances of approval.

 Before you apply for a mortgage, it’s worth checking your credit report with one of the three main credit reference agencies in the UK: (Experian, Equifax or TransUnion).
-You can also check your Equifax credit report for free (for life) through CredAbility.
+You can also check your Equifax credit report for free (for life) through our member-only platform, CredAbility.
 It’s a good idea to check the information held is accurate and up-to-date, as even small errors can impact your credit score.

 Your score will differ from one credit reference agency to the next because each agency uses its own scoring system.
 Find out what is considered a good credit score in the UK.

 As you may be aware, there’s the option of building your credit history before applying for a mortgage.
 For example, by maintaining your bill repayments on time, every time, or by paying off defaulted debts in full so they’re updated to ‘satisfied’.
 These actions should give the impression to lenders that you are a responsible borrower.